 Being a lobe-finned fish the coelacanth is very different in it biology to the ray-finned fish (cod, haddock, plaice, ling, mackerel etc.) which are found in British waters.
 They have limb-like fins and the remnants of lung-like organs, all of which means they actually have more in common with reptiles than with other ray-finned fish.

 Coelacanths are classed as a threatened species, and the continuing advancement of deep sea trawling will make their survival even more uncertain.
 The Indonesian coelacanth is classed as Vulnerable by the IUCN (International Union for the Conservation of Nature), while the West Indian Ocean coelacanth has been designated in the most serious category of Critically Endangered.
 In August 2018 new emerged that the coelacanth population off the coast of South Africa – which is believed to number fewer than thirty individual coelacanths – could be wiped out by plans to drill for oil in the area.

 Marjorie Courtenay-Latimer went on to have a long and distinguished career in museum curation and natural history, and her discovery of the coelacanth meant that she remained famous for the rest of her life.
 She was awarded an honourary doctorate from Rhodes University in South Africa and she and Professor Smith were featured on a South African stamp.
 She retired in the 1970s and died aged 97 in 2004.
 Her name lives on in the scientific name of both coelacanth species and Latimer’s Landing in her hometown of East London, South Africa is named after her.

-The Comoros national football team is officially nicknamed The Coelacanths due to the fact that coelacanths are found in the waters around this country.
-They became a FIFA member in 2005 and at the time of writing [Spring 2015] they are ranked 186th out of the 209 FIFA member countries and have yet to qualify for either the World Cup or the African Cup of Nations.
+The Comoros national football team is officially nicknamed the Coelacanths due to the fact that coelacanths are found in the waters around the country.
+They became a FIFA member in 2005 and as of Summer 2018 they are ranked 149th out of the 206 FIFA member countries and have yet to qualify for either the World Cup or the African Cup of Nations.